 Mycroft was aware that Angela was there and that David was not before he opened his eyes.
 He could smell her perfume, the subtlest touch of lavender.
 She had always been partial to that scent.
 So had he.
 But there was no patterned breathing, no movement, and no small and quiet comments that would indicate their son was with her.
-This was not surprising – David was a young man and not particularly given to being confined in the hospital for long periods of time.
+That wasn't surprising – David was a young man and not particularly given to being confined in hospital for long periods of time.
 And it was early morning.
 That was evident by the texture of the light in the room, which he could distinguish even behind closed eyes.
-The sun filtered in gently, still pale and weak, but the overhead lights were not on.
+The sun filtered in gently, still pale and weak, but the overhead lights weren't on.
 David was probably still asleep back at Mycroft's flat.

 He heard the soft rustle of paper; Angela was reading something.
 Not the newspaper – the sound was too sharp for that.
 Mycroft opened his eyes and found her meeting his gaze levelly.
 He frowned slightly, eyes skimming over the piles of files that had been deposited around the room, taking up every available surface.

 "Compliments of your brother, I should imagine," Angela said.

 "No, they were here when I arrived."
 She hadn't been there long, judging by her appearance.
 Her clothing was still fresh and not wrinkled from sitting, and her body did not have the tense appearance that came from holding one position for too long.
 He suspected she'd been there less than fifteen minutes.
 "It appears he's turned the case over to you."